sematext/docs/docs/sematext-docker-agent/configuration.md

 driver, logs will not be available via the Docker Remote API.
 Please make sure that your container or docker daemon uses json-file logging driver.
 This ensures that logs are exposed via Docker Remote API.
 To check, run the "docker logs" command.
-If "docker logs CID" is shows container logs then Sematext Docker Agent should be able to collect the logs as well.
+If "docker logs CID" shows container logs then Sematext Docker Agent should be able to collect the logs as well.